High Risk Life Insurance Guide

 Can high-risk life insurance companies deny my application?

-Although it happens much less frequently than some people claim, you can be denied life insurance if the insurer deems you as too high risk.
 If an insurer knows 100% that they will need to pay out the sum quickly, they might deny you life insurance or provide you with an exorbitant quote that you will find impossible to pay.

 Why should I consider getting life insurance for high-risk individuals?

 As morbid as it might sound, the higher your chances of death, the more important it is for you to protect your loved ones.
-If your family heavily depends on your finances, getting a life insurance policy will ensure they receive enough money to carry on with their lives.
-Having life insurance in place can also cover the costs of your funeral and help your family pay off your debts (if you have any, of course).
+If your family depends heavily on your income, getting a life insurance policy will ensure they have enough money to continue their lives.

 What if my circumstances change?